DON WAGNER

 A life committed to Family, Service, Leadership

-In 1987, Don began his legal career as a business lawyer at a mid-sized Los Angeles and Orange County law firm.
-In 1993, Don started his own firm, which ultimately became Wagner, Lautsch LLP, advising business and real estate clients.
-Don served on several committees for the Orange County Bar Association and as a Judge Pro-Tempore in the Superior Court of Orange County.
-Don is also the Founder and first President of the Orange County Chapter of the Federalist Society, a national organization of lawyers, judges, and law professors that promotes judicial integrity and strict adherence to the Constitution of the United States.
+In 1987, Don began his legal career as a business lawyer at a Los Angeles and Orange County law firm.
+In 1993, Don started his own firm, Wagner, Lautsch LLP, advising business and real estate clients.
+Don served on several committees for the Orange County Bar Association and as a Judge Pro-Tempore in the Orange County Superior Court.
+He also founded and served as the first President of the OC Chapter of the Federalist Society, a national organization of lawyers, judges, and law professors that promotes judicial integrity and strict adherence to the US Constitution.
+Don was elected in 1998 as a member of the South County Community College District Board of Trustees.
+Of his twelve years on the Board, Don served six as Board President, where he balanced every budget and paid off all debts without raising taxes or burdening the public with bonds.

-Don has been credited with numerous “promises made and promises kept” accomplishments.
-In 2017, Mayor Wagner fulfilled his promise to the citizens of Irvine and lead the effort to build out of the Great Park after $200 million had been wasted under prior city councils.
+In 2016, he was elected Mayor of Irvine.
+In 2017, Mayor Wagner fulfilled his promise to the citizens of Irvine and led the effort to build out the Great Park after $200 million had been wasted under prior city councils.
 Because of Don’s leadership, the Great Park is now home to world-class sports and cultural amenities.

 Don's most important public project, begun during his time in the legislature and continuing now on the Board of Supervisors, is to ensure that Orange County is home to a Military Cemetery for all those who have worn our country’s uniform and given so much to us all.
+In addition to his work, Wagner serves on the board of Angel Force USA which is dedicated to raising awareness about suicide in the military.

 A recent cancer survivor, Don has consistently demonstrated a can-do attitude and belief in addressing problems head-on.
 He aggressively works to find agreement where possible though has never been one to “go along to get along”.
 Don believes the key to good governance is to look for common ground and not make policy disputes personal.
 But while Don is always willing to listen to and work with people of all viewpoint, he is not willing to compromise his core values in the name of political expediency.

 Don and Megan, now married over 40 years, raised and educated three children in the Orange County public school system.
 Don and Megan coached youth baseball, softball, and soccer and held leadership roles in a youth swim league and Indian Guides and Indian Princesses.
 They are now the grandparents of two and are avid babysitters.
+While they are passionate UCLA sports fans, Don roots for the Angels and Ducks, but also for the Dodgers given his time in Los Angeles and the Steelers from his hometown of Pittsburgh.
+An English major with a robust grounding in the classics and a love of history, Don is an avid reader, having cruised through War & Peace twice, and all of Shakespeare.
+His approach to governance is summarized in a quote from Leviticus which is inscribed on the Liberty Bell:

 Sign Up For Campaign Updates!

-Paid for by Wagner for Secretary of State 2026
+Paid for by Wagner for Secretary of State 2026 FPPC# 1482695

 Scroll to Top